kunzmi/managedCuda/README.md

 b.Dispose();
 a.Dispose();
 ```
-- Compiles for .net 2.0 and .net 4.0 (default), runs also on mono and Linux.

 - The new feature 'per thread default stream' is available as a compiler directive of the managedCuda main library: Compile the library with the option "_PerThreadDefaultStream" to enable it.